 From the burial place of 20,000 saints to the source of magical otherworlds, Ramsey is a place of enchantment on many different levels.

-Ramsey is an SPA – Special Protection Area and the surrounding waters and inter tidal zone are covered by the Pembrokeshire Marine SAC (Special Area of Conservation).
-The island is also a SSSI (Site of Special Scientific Interest).
-In addition to the birds some of it features include some internationally rare plants as well as marine mammals, fossils and even a nationally rare spider!
+Ramsey is 640 acres in size and is currently owned and run by the RSPB as a bird reserve.
+They bought it in 1992 because of its importance as a breeding site for a number of nationally rare species of bird, the most notable of these being the Chough.
+Its importance in conservation terms does not stop there though as, not only is it an SPA – Special Protection Area (an EU directive on the conservation of wild birds), but the surrounding waters and inter-tidal zone are covered by the Pembrokeshire Marine SAC (Special Area of Conservation) and it is also an SSSI (Site of Special Scientific Interest).
+In addition to the birds, some of its features include internationally rare plants as well as marine mammals, fossils and even a nationally rare spider!

 There are signs of human habitation on Ramsey dating back over 4000 years, and evidence that the land has been farmed for centuries.
 Ancient field patterns, which are still visible in the areas around the two hills of Carn Llundain and Carn Ysgubor, are suggestive of the Bronze Age period.
 From its early Christian history, with its links to the 6th century St David, up until relatively recently, Ramsey has been owned or at least associated with the Church.
 It was farmed from the early 1900’s until the RSPB bought it both as a general farm and later as a deer or venison farm.
 Farming still plays a part in the RSPB’s management of the island today.